 With the plethora of industries, preferences, and job prospects, selecting the right career is not an easy decision.
 Have you thought about healthcare as an option?
-Careers in this industry are prevalent and offer many choices.
+Careers in this field of healthcare are prevalent and offer many choices.

-Your job duties can range from maintaining administrative and medical records, corresponding with patients, billing fees, processing insurance claims, and more.
+Your job duties as a CMAA can range from maintaining administrative and medical records, corresponding with patients, billing fees, processing insurance claims, and more.
 However, you do not help conduct clinical tasks.
 As with any potential career, you have to assess if becoming a medical administrative assistant at Southern Careers Institute or other college is right for you.
 Here are some pros and cons to do work to help you decide:

 Pros of Becoming a Medical Administrative Assistant

-- You can easily transfer your skills to administrative jobs in healthcare or other related industries.
+You can easily transfer your skills to administrative jobs in healthcare or other related industries.

-- The career outlook is projected to grow at a rate of 36% between 2012 and 2022.
+The career outlook is projected to grow at a rate of 36% between 2012 and 2022.

-- You have the potential to obtain work in any city or town where healthcare facilities exist.
+You have the potential to obtain work in any city or town where healthcare facilities exist.

-- You can obtain relevant education is less than a year.
+You can obtain relevant education is less than a year.

 After your certificate you can also obtain additional certifications.

 Cons of Becoming a Medical Administrative Assistant

-- The work may be a fast-paced, high-stress environment.
+The work may be a fast-paced, high-stress environment.

-- Depending on the facility, you may be required to work nights and/or weekends.
+Depending on the facility, you may be required to work nights and/or weekends.

-- The median salary is in the lower range – under $32,000 as of May 2013.
+The median salary is in the lower range – under $32,000 as of May 2013.

-- Advancement and salary increases are possible, but often requires additional, formal training.
+Advancement and salary increases are possible, but often requires additional, formal training.

-Other Options in the Healthcare Industry
+Career Options in the Healthcare Industry

 Being a medical administrative assistant is only one of many supporting careers in the healthcare industry.
 Other programs you can consider taking from Southern Careers Institute or other colleges include the following:

 Medical assistants manage and complete both administrative and clinical duties for general practitioners, podiatrists, chiropractors, and other health care professionals.
 While the tasks depend on the specialty and size of the facility, medical assistants typically record patient history, schedule appointments, measure vital signs, help with patient examinations, prepare blood for testing, administrator injections as directed by the supervising professional, and more.
-You can obtain your training within two years at an accredited college such as Southern Careers Institute.
+You can obtain your CMA training within two years in an accredited career college such as Southern Careers Institute.

 Medical Office Specialist